fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 There is a special type of jinns - shayatin (devils).
 According to most sources, After Satan disobeyed Allah and vowed to lead humans astray, some jinns followed Satan, and they became shayatin, whose job is to lead people astray. and when a person is born, a shayatin is assigned to follow this person every day and whisper bad thoughts.

+The Messenger of Allah (blessings and peace of Allah be upon him) said: “Allah, may He be blessed and exalted, says: ‘I created all of My slaves as hunafa’ (sing. haneef, i.e., believing in monotheism), but the devils diverted them from their belief.’”
+End quote from Ta’weel Mukhtalaf al-Hadith (p.
+200).

 #### Era of Jinn on Earth

 [Most of information in this section cannot be found in the Quran and the Sunnah.
 But it is derived from early interpretators of the Quran, including sahaba.]